ibm-cloud-docs/databases-for-elasticsearch/howto-resources-scaling.md

 - Scaling operations are logged in [{{site.data.keyword.at_full}}](/docs/databases-for-elasticsearch?topic=cloud-databases-activity-tracker).

-- If you find consistent trends in resource usage or would like to set up scaling when certain resource thresholds are reached, you can enable [autoscaling](/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-autoscaling) on your deployment.
+- If you find consistent trends in resource usage or would like to scale when certain resource thresholds are reached, enable [autoscaling](/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-autoscaling) on your deployment.

 - Elasticsearch is designed to balance work load across a cluster and can benefit from being horizontally scaled.
 If you are concerned about performance, check out [Adding Elasticsearch Nodes](/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-horizontal-scaling).

 ## Scaling in the UI
 {: #resources-scaling-ui}
+{: ui}

 A visual representation of your data members and their resource allocation is available on the _Resources_ tab of your deployment's _Manage_ page.